artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 What Stamps don't do is reduce system overheads, but what they do do is give us hidden inputs and the appearance of organization.

-See you in Part 2, where we will take a look at what happens when Stamps are put into production, why the appearance of organization is not organization, how Stamps' convienience features slow down artists and more.
+See you in Part 2, where we will take a look at what happens when Stamps are put into production, why the appearance of organization is not organization, how Stamps' convenience features slow down artists, and more.
 Until then, let's take another look at that Stamps spiral....

 ## Downloads